 To find out some general details on how we tender, please see our Tendering page.

 The City awards tendered business to the lowest priced, best qualified bidder(s).
 Expected vendor qualifications and equipment/material specifications will be defined in the tendering document, and subsequently contained in the contract to reflect the vendor's commitment to meeting the City's requirements.
 Some examples of items that may be evaluated during the tendering process include: condition and availability of equipment or material, level of skill, service history, experience, references and price.

-We purchase all City capital fleet requirements and contract for all ad hoc hired equipment (operated or non-operated equipment) requirements; for each of our City departments - Transportation (including Edmonton Transit), Police Service, Asset Management & Public Works, Community Services (including Emergency Response - fire and ambulance), and Corporate Services.
-Thus, these requirements may include: motor graders, back hoe tractors, pumps, heaters, water trucks, fire trucks, pick-up trucks, dump trucks, refuse trucks, street sweepers, passenger vehicles, and much more.
+We purchase all City capital fleet requirements and contract for all ad hoc hired equipment (operated or non-operated equipment) requirements; for each of our City departments.
+Depending on the department, these requirements may include: motor graders, back hoe tractors, pumps, heaters, water trucks, fire trucks, pick-up trucks, dump trucks, refuse trucks, street sweepers, passenger vehicles, and much more.
 As far as the materials we buy, they are things like aggregates, fencing, and temporary structures.

 For capital fleet purchases, the City pays the agreed to price upon receipt of your invoice, on a N/30 basis.